refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 2. **Invalidation:** Automatically invalidates data after a successful mutation (e.g., creating, updating, or deleting a resource), ensuring that the UI is updated with the latest data.

-3. **Caching:** Caches data to improve performance and reduce API calls.
+3. **Caching:** Caches data to improve performance and reduce deduplicated API calls.

 4. **Optimistic Updates:** Supports optimistic updates, which means it will update the UI optimistically before the actual API call is complete.
 This enhances the user experience by reducing perceived latency.

-5. **Hooks for CRUD Operations:** offers a collection of hooks that align with common data operations like listing, creating, updating, and deleting data (`useList`, `useCreate`, `useUpdate`, `useDelete`).
-In addition to these basic hooks, **refine** provides advanced hooks that are a composition of these fundamental ones for handling more intricate tasks (`useForm`, `useTable`, `useSelect`).
-These advanced hooks use the core CRUD hooks under the hood to handle complex operations.
+5. **Hooks for CRUD Operations:** Offers a collection of hooks that align with common data operations like listing, creating, updating, and deleting data (`useList`, `useCreate`, `useUpdate`, `useDelete`).
+In addition to these basic hooks, **refine** provides advanced hooks that are a composition of these fundamental ones for handling more complex tasks (`useForm`, `useTable`, `useSelect`).

-6. **Integration with UI Libraries:** Works seamlessly with popular UI libraries like Ant Design, Material-UI, Mantine and, Chakra UI providing well-integrated components and hooks to easily build data-intensive applications.
+6. **Integration with UI Libraries:** Works seamlessly with popular UI libraries.
+It provides a structured approach to handling data within these libraries.

-7. **Realtime Updates**: Supports [realtime](/docs/guides-concepts/realtime/) updates, allowing your application to reflect changes in data as they occur, making it suitable for interactive and dynamic applications.
+7. **Realtime Updates**: Allowing your application to reflect changes in data as they occur.

 ## Meta usage

 [`meta`][meta] is a special property that can be used to pass additional information to data provider method from data hooks.
-Meta can be used to anywhere across your application.
+Meta can be used from anywhere accros your application.

-`meta` can be used for:

--   Changing the fetch method (GET, POST, PUT, DELETE, etc.).
+The capabilities of `meta` properties depend on your data provider's implementation.
+While some may use additional features through `meta`, others may not use them or follow a different approach.

+Here are some examples of `meta` usage:

--   Passing additional headers or query parameter to the request.
+-   Passing additional headers or parameters to the request.
--   Selecting and populating specific fields.
 -   Generate GraphQL queries
 -   Multi-tenancy support (passing the tenant id to the request)